Alberto Mancini: Coaching career

 In February 2003, Mancini became the coach of Guillermo Coria.
-Under Mancini's guidance, Coria won the tournaments at 2003 Hamburg, 2003 Stuttgart, 2003 Kitzbühel, 2003 Sopot and 2003 Basel, as well as reaching the final of 2003 Monte Carlo, the semi finals of the 2003 French Open, and the quarter finals of the 2003 US Open.
+Under Mancini's guidance, Coria won the tournaments at 2003 Hamburg, 2003 Stuttgart, 2003 Kitzbühel, 2003 Sopot and 2003 Basel, as well as reaching the final of 2003 Monte Carlo, the semi-finals of the 2003 French Open, and the quarter-finals of the 2003 US Open.
 Coria finished 2003 as world number 5.
 Despite these successes, Coria surprisingly decided to part ways with Mancini in February 2004, soon after an upset first round loss at the 2004 Australian Open.

 Mancini went on to become captain of the Argentina Davis Cup team, and led Argentina to the Davis Cup final in both 2006 and 2008.
 However, Argentina lost both finals.
 Mancini resigned his position as captain of the team after losing in Argentina to Spain in the 2008 Davis Cup final.

 In 2010 he was granted the Konex Award Merit Diploma as one of the five best coaches of the last decade in Argentina.

 In November 2020, Mancini became the coach of Fabio Fognini.
+He is currently coaching Daniel Altmaier.